Alex Verdugo Player Props: Red Sox vs. Cubs

 Alex Verdugo At The Plate

-- Verdugo is batting .290 with 26 doubles, four triples, seven home runs and 31 walks.
+- Verdugo has 26 doubles, four triples, seven home runs and 32 walks while batting .289.

-- Among qualifying batters in MLB, he ranks 15th in batting average, 29th in on-base percentage, and 54th in slugging.
+- He ranks 17th in batting average, 27th in on base percentage, and 55th in slugging among qualifying hitters in MLB play.

+- In 72.0% of his 82 games this season, Verdugo has picked up at least one hit.
+He's also had 30 multi-hit games.

-- Looking at the 81 games he has played this season, he's hit a long ball in seven of them (8.6%), and in 1.9% of his trips to the plate.
+- Looking at the 82 games he has played this season, he's homered in seven of them (8.5%), and in 1.9% of his trips to the dish.

-- Verdugo has picked up an RBI in 33.3% of his games this year, with more than one RBI in 9.9% of his games.
-He has also produced three or more runs in two contests.
+- Verdugo has had an RBI in 27 games this year (32.9%), including eight multi-RBI outings (9.8%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.